-In a highly visible and appealing format for young readers, this book explores the many forced relocation of Inuit families and communities in the Canadian Arctic between the 1950s and 1990s.
-Government decisions were often based on misinformation and racist attitudes, and their ill-considered decisions changed Inuit lives forever.
-This book includes Inuit responses, resilience and strength in the face of these measures.
+In a highly visual and appealing format for young readers, this book explores the many forced relocation of Inuit families and communities in the Canadian Arctic from the 1950s to the 1990s.
+Governments promoted and forced relocation based on misinformation and racist attitudes.
+These actions changed Inuit lives forever.
+This book documents the Inuit experience and the resilience and strength they displayed in the face of these measures.
 Years afterwards, there have been multiple apologies by the Canadian government for its actions, and some measure of restitution for the harms caused.

 About the Authors

-FRANK TESTER is a writer, filmmaker, researcher and photographer who has worked extensively in the eastern Arctic with Inuit youth and communities.
-Frank has worked for the Qikiqtani Truth Commission and the national Truth and Reconciliation Commission.
-He's received the Gustavus Myers Award for his contribution to the study of human rights in North America and the W. Garfield Weston Foundation Trustee’s Award in recognition of his work with Inuit youth and Elders, and his book Tammarniit (Mistakes), was awarded the Erminie Wheeler-Voegelin Prize.
-He is currently Adjunct Professor of Native Studies, University of Winnipeg.
+FRANK JAMES TESTER is a writer, filmmaker, researcher and photographer who has worked extensively with Inuit youth and communities as well as with the Qikiqtani Truth Commission and the national Truth and Reconciliation Commission.
+He's received the Gustavus Myers Award for his contribution to the study of human rights in North America, the W. Garfield Weston Foundation Trustee’s Award in recognition of his work with Inuit youth and Elders, and his book Tammarniit (Mistakes), was awarded the Erminie Wheeler-Voegelin Prize.
+He is currently Adjunct Professor of the Department of Indigenous Studies, University of Manitoba.
 Frank lives in Vancouver, British Columbia.

-KRISTA ULUJUK ZAWADSKI is an Inuk who has focused her education and career on Arctic anthropology and archaeology, museology and collections-based research.
+KRISTA ULUJUK ZAWADSKI is an Inuk who's focused her work on Arctic anthropology, archaeology, museology and collections-based research.
 She holds a Master's Degree in Anthropology from the University of British Columbia and is a PhD candidate at Carleton University in Ottawa.
 Krista has co-curated exhibits that feature Inuit artists and written articles for the Inuit Art Quarterly and Museum Anthropology.
 Krista is from Rankin Inlet, Nunavut.